lautarodragan/jolteon/README.md

 See [HISTORY.md](./HISTORY.md).

-## Contributing
+## Developing

-In general, I won't accept contributions, because I don't have enough time or Rust knowledge to properly do code review.

-You're free to have your own fork of Jolteon, though.
-Even if you're new to Rust, it's very friendly language with a very friendly community; and I try to keep the source code as clean and intuitive as I can, so modifying it should be relatively easy.

-To install Rust and Cargo, see https://www.rust-lang.org/tools/install or https://doc.rust-lang.org/cargo/getting-started/installation.html.
-Under macOS, Linux, etc, it's just copy-pasting a `curl ...` command.
-I won't copy it here for safety reasons.
+Rust is very friendly language —even to newcomers—, and has a very friendly community.

+If you're new to Rust, I encourage you to give it a try.
+The Rust Book is pretty awesome, and, for slightly more advanced topic of threading, Mara Bos's [Rust Atomics and Locks](https://marabos.nl/atomics/) is a great resource.

-Then, just clone the repo:
+To get started with Jolteon, just clone the repo and then run the project:

 ```
 git clone --depth=1 https://github.com/lautarodragan/jolteon.git
 cd jolteon

+cargo run
 ```

-And `cargo run`, `cargo run --release` and `cargo build` are the commands you'll be running the most.
+To install Rust and Cargo, see https://www.rust-lang.org/tools/install or https://doc.rust-lang.org/cargo/getting-started/installation.html.
+Under macOS, Linux, etc, it's just copy-pasting a `curl ...` command.
+I won't copy it here for safety reasons.

+I try to keep the source code as clean and intuitive as I can, so modifying it should be (hopefully) relatively easy.
+I'll add an ARCHITECTURE.md soon-ish, which should make the source code friendlier to navigate.

 Keep in mind I'm using my own fork of `cpal` right now.
 I have an open [PR for cpal](https://github.com/RustAudio/cpal/pull/909), with a small bugfix, that hasn't been merged yet.

 ## Bugs